Integrated research training for the psychiatrist neuroscientist

 The rich academic community in the Boston area also provides a tremendous opportunity for interdisciplinary research, and residents have participated in these interdisciplinary projects.

-Recent Resident Publications
+Selected Resident Publications